-Dave Weil Family Tree
+Dave Weil Family Tree Introduction

 Credit for the Janofsky (or Yanofsky) family chart must be given to my aunt Yetta (Loretta) Yanofsky, who together with my sister created a hand written chart during the 1990’s.
 Subsequently, my cousin Fred Goldberg, did further research on the family, including his father’s, which added to the completeness of the family tree.
 This portion of the tree has also been updated by Joan Weinreich.

-My task was to use the power of the internet and prove names, dates, places, and add any that were missing from Charles Stanton’s original work.
+My task was to use the power of the Internet and prove names, dates, places, and add any that were missing from Charles Stanton’s original work.
 With a couple of exceptions, I was able to prove the information, and was quite successful in adding additional information on both families.
 In addition, the complete file includes some extended families that married into the Weil family.
-Of note, information after 1930 is quite scarce, so proof of recent generations will require living family members to come forth with that information.
+Of note, information after 1930 is quite scarce, so proof of recent generations requires living family members to come forth with that information.
 My complete file, which contains source information, will be posted on genealogy web sites on a regular basis so that it will be available to future family researchers.
 The files on the genealogy web sites would need to be accessed if anyone wanted to understand families that are related by marriage to the Weil’s.

 Research will continue in three areas, as I have time, with family tree revisions as appropriate:

-1. Jacob Weil family in Germany
+1. Samuel Weil and Esther Kahn families in Germany

 2. Janofsky/Yanofsky and Stelbach families in Russia